-Keysight Technologies reserves the right to reformat or replace the internal hard disk drive in your analyzer as part of its repair.
-This will erase all user information stored on the hard disk.
-It is imperative, therefore, that you make a backup copy of your critical test data located on the analyzer's hard disk before shipping it to Keysight for repair.
+Keysight Technologies reserves the right to reformat or replace the flash memory in your analyzer as part of its repair.
+This will erase all user information stored in the instrument.
+It is imperative, therefore, that you make a backup copy of your critical test data stored in the analyzer before shipping it to Keysight for repair.